 While ABTA and ATOL schemes help those who purchase package deals there is little protection for those buying flights and accommodation separately.

 However, a suitable travel insurance policy, gives consumers some cover for the flight aspects should their airline go bust.
-Just remember that you will need to ensure that your policy includes ‘Scheduled Airline Failure’ to get full protection.

 This means that should your airline go bust, you can claim back the costs of purchasing replacement flights.
 This includes either your flights to your destination, or flights to return home if you are already away.